Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Brief comments on hyperbolic conservation laws

 In the context of the Burgers equation, in \cite{Bur07} numerical viscosity is added to satisfy the DMP and prove convergence to the entropy solution of the hyperbolic equation.
 In one space dimension the method consists of adding a numerical diffusion of the form $(\varepsilon(u_h^{})\partial_x^{}u_h^{},\partial_x^{}v_h^{})$ where $\varepsilon(u_h^{})$ is designed to satisfy several hypotheses.
-These conditions imply the Lipschitz continuity of the stabilization and the fact that the problem satisfies the strong DMP property (similar to \eqref{def:DMP-criterion} in Section~\ref{Sec:DMP_nonlinear_disc}).
-Under these assumptions, the finite element method is proven to converge to the entropy solution of Burger's equation.
+These conditions imply the Lipschitz continuity of the stabilization and the fact that the problem satisfies the strong DMP property (similar to those in Section~\ref{Sec:DMP_nonlinear_disc}).
+Under these assumptions, the finite element method is proven to converge to the entropy solution of Burgers' equation.
 Later, in \cite{BH14}, essentially the same assumptions are imposed on the coefficient of the added diffusion, with the difference that in this case the diffusion is of the form of a local projection stabilization method.
 The method is proven to be LED and to converge to the entropy solution.
-Also using a local projection stabilization, in the paper \cite{KBS17} a combination of the LPS method as high-order stabilization and the FCT algorithm is presented.
-The fully discrete scheme is shown to preserve positivity.